chiayisu/chiayisu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer Science and Engineering Ph.D. student at [University of Notre Dame](https://www.nd.edu).
-My research areas include graph learning and analysis and reinforcement learning.
-Before Notre Dame, my research mainly foucued on interactive dialog systems for disease information retrieval.
+I'm a Computer Science and Engineering Ph.D. student at [University of Notre Dame](https://www.nd.edu), advised by Prof. [Collin McMillan](https://www3.nd.edu/~cmc/) in [Automatic Program Comprehension Lab](https://github.com/apcl-research).
+My research areas are at the intersection of software engineering and natural language processing.
+Specifically, I focus on code summarization.

 <!---
 News